lanaFerrari/holiday-app-fe/README.md

 The following features are planned for future phases of the project, once a backend API and database have been implemented.

+The highest priority is a backend API built with C# and ASP.NET Core, paired with a PostgreSQL database for persistent data storage.
+The current MVP stores all data in memory, so holidays and team members added during a session are lost on page refresh.
+The data model has been designed with this transition in mind, mapping cleanly to a relational schema.
+User authentication will follow, enabling holidays to be associated with the logged-in user automatically.
+Further planned features include Google Calendar and Outlook integration, a holiday approval workflow, and automated email notifications.

-- **Backend API** — A RESTful API built with C# and ASP.NET Core to replace the mock data with persistent storage
+- Backend API with C# and ASP.NET Core
-- **PostgreSQL database** — A relational database for storing employees, holidays, and departments
+- PostgreSQL database for persistent data storage
-- **User authentication** — Login functionality so each team member has their own account
+- User authentication and login
-- **Google Calendar and Outlook integration** — Synchronise holidays with external calendar tools
+- Google Calendar and Outlook integration
-- **HR system integration** — Import employee data from existing HR systems
-- **Automated email notifications** — Notify team members when a holiday is approved or when a colleague logs an absence
+- Holiday approval workflows
+- HR system integration
-- -**Future FE improvements align with designs
+- Future FE improvements and new features as per proposed design

 ---